 - This may be served immediately or refrigerated to serve later.
 If refrigerated, it tastes best if you let it come back to room temperature for serving rather than serving chilled.

-- Serve with tortilla chips, crackers, or baguette slices.
+- Serve with tortilla chips, crackers, or baguette slices for dipping.
+Or, enjoy as a bean salad side dish.

 TRACEY'S NOTES: